jingelrpg/coc-vft/README.md

   Radek was drunk and therfore didn't see them coming.
   Only Jelka and he survived, but couldn't deal with other anymore due to his lethal failure.
+* Radek is a man of action, who is almost fearless after having endured an unimaginable fright when whitnessing the horrifying incident on the battle field.
+  But he got lazy in his old days due to the increasing amount of alcohol he consumes to drown his torturing emotions about the cruel deaths of all his loved ones and fellows in his life.
+* Radek is very skilled and telented in various handcrafts, able to repair virtually any machine and to improve tools and vehicles for special purposes.
 * Now an old and desperate man,
   Radek whitnesses the alien creature coming back to snatch away a group of young people into the Baltic Sea at night